smfo/whatILearntToday/.NET-C#/Entity framework core/Migration/migrations.md

  addition to containing the given models, there will also be a EFMigrationsHistory table.
 This shows all the migrations that has been run on the database.

- For VS local SQL the SQL server might need to get refreshed.
+ For VS local SQL, the SQL server might need to get refreshed.
 This can be selected by right clicking in the 'SQL server Object Explorer'.

 ## "Startup project targets framework '.NetStandard'"